wingillis/wingillis.github.io/_posts/2016-11-11-finger-possible.md

 My ultimate goal with this project originated from the desire to have a brain machine interface that is able to translate brain activity into legible text.
 In this spirit, one can imagine that the physical version of this finger keyboard is used to teach the machine the brain's representations for each finger combination.
 Then to type, the user would just have to think about moving fingers, sort of how our inner voice speaks when we are reading.

 #### More sophisticated typing interfaces

+Using this keyboard with existing shortcuts is doable, and shortcut sequences could easily programmed into the interface, but we could be limiting the potential to create a very powerful and productive tool.
+We could build the interface in a context-aware manner, like how Apple builds it's user interfaces for iOS, or as a modal interface like vim's system.
+One can imagine a finger combination that changes the 'state' of the keyboard from typing mode to sharing mode or application command mode (for things like preferences or quit) that are universal between programs.
+A simple use case would be to turn on and off the type tracking system with a slightly complex gesture, so it would not be pressed accidentally too often.